patbhargav/patbhargav/README.md

 ### Hi there 👋

-🌱 I’m currently learning Infrastructure as Code by using Bicep and Terraform.
+- 🌱 I’m currently learning Infrastructure as Code using Bicep and Terraform.
-📫 BhargavP@outlook.com
+- 📫 BhargavP@outlook.com